-In our journey through diverse educational institutions and settings, we have gained a profound understanding of the challenges schools face when it comes to preparing students for the rigors of university, the demands of the workforce and living in today's complex world.
-Drawing inspiration from Aoba-Japan International School's visionary mission to catalyze educational transformation in Japan and beyond, we embarked on a journey to reshape the Grade 10 curriculum.
-Our primary goal is to fortify our students' abilities in critical and creative thinking as the fundamental pillar to them becoming lifelong learners leading positive cahnge as they in make their way through university, work and beyond.
+In our journey through diverse educational institutions and settings, we have gained a profound understanding of the challenges schools face when it comes to preparing students for the rigors of university and the demands of the workforce.
+Drawing inspiration from Aoba Japan International School's visionary mission to catalyze educational transformation in Japan and beyond, we embarked on a journey to reshape the Grade 10 curriculum.
+Our primary goal?
+To fortify our students' abilities in critical and creative thinking-a fundamental pillar upon which future success at university and work would be built.

-Grade 10 is the beginning of an undeniably a 'high stakes' period for our students and their families.
-AJIS's professional commitment to enable students develop and apply automated critical and creative thinking skills as the bedrock of their intellectual acumen is unwavering.
-Providing students with a structured learning framework for solving problems, one that readily leads them to extended abstraction and an increase problem solving efficacy when faced with an unfamiliar context.
-Hence, our structured learning framework focuses on teaching 'how to learn'.
+The senior stage of schooling is undeniably a 'high stakes' period for our students and their families.
+Our unyielding commitment rests on instilling automated critical and creative thinking skills in our students as the bedrock of intellectual prowess necessary for triumph in the realms of higher education and professional endeavors.
+We firmly believe that providing students with a structured framework for thinking, one that readily engages extended abstraction, enhances their effectiveness and bolsters their confidence when confronting unfamiliar territories.
+Hence, our pedagogical focus converges on imparting the invaluable skill of 'how to learn.'

-Given, the Grade 10 educational initiative is still in its nascent stages, we humbly acknowledge that we are far from possessing a comprehensive understanding of its value, nor do we lay claim to having all the answers.
+Although this educational initiative is still in its nascent stages, we humbly acknowledge that we are far from possessing a comprehensive understanding of its value, nor do we lay claim to having all the answers.
 However, the initial collection of research papers you hold in your hands today demonstrates that our endeavors bear merit.
-While our preliminary results inspire optimism, we recognize that there is ample fertile ground for rigorous research.
-Such research is imperative to gain a deeper insight into the effectiveness and impact of this transformative educational iniaitive.
+While our preliminary results inspire optimism, we recognize that there exists ample fertile ground for rigorous research.
+Such research is imperative to gain a deeper insight into the effectiveness and impact of this transformative initiative.

-The complexity of educational transformation initiatives necessitates an perpetual process of evaluation and adaptability.
-In light of this, AJIS is steadfastly devoted to the vigilant monitoring and assessment of the implementation of this groundbreaking initiative.
-We are committed to the systematic collection and analysis of data, encompassing student performance, teacher feedback, and an array of other pertinent factors, to ensure that our initiative remains true to its intended goal and outcomes.
+Educational transformation is a complex and enduring process that necessitates perpetual evaluation and adaptability.
+In light of this, our school is steadfastly devoted to the vigilant monitoring and assessment of the implementation of this groundbreaking initiative.
+We are committed to the systematic collection and analysis of data, encompassing student performance, teacher feedback, and an array of other pertinent factors, to ensure that our initiative remains true to its intended outcomes.